 I am a strong believer in the power of words.
 When used with intention, words can convey our meaning with great precision.
 When used recklessly, words can cause unseen injuries.
 So often parents react to their children out of habit, using phrases adopted from their own childhoods, without really thinking critically about how their children might internalize their words.
-Reflecting on the language you use with your children is a powerful practice because it provides an opportunity to transform your child’s internal experience, minimizing their experience of shame.
+Reflecting on the language you use with your children is a powerful practice because it provides an opportunity to positively influence their self-talk and minimize their experience of shame.
 A shift in the language we use with children is a hallmark of the new parenting paradigm.
 Transforming your language is definitely a process, but it’s one you can begin today by focusing on three common phrases: “You know better!”
 “You’re okay,” and “I’ve had it.”

 YOU KNOW BETTER

 Your child is doing something you’ve asked them repeatedly not to do, and you are tired of repeating yourself.
 For many of us, this is one of the first phrases that comes tumbling out of our mouths.
 The problem with is that it doesn’t accurately identify the problem our child is facing.
 When a child deviates from our clear expectations and we know they understand, there is something deeper going on.
 They could be tired or overwhelmed and struggling with impulse control, or there might be some other need they have that is going unmet.
 Sometimes they simply feel a need for our attention or are craving more autonomy.
 Even if you can’t decipher the unmet need, you can still change the way you are responding to your child in this context.
 Instead of saying “You know better!” try “It seems like you’re having a hard time sticking to our agreements.”
 Of course, you can adjust it to better describe what your child is having a hard time with; the key here is that you are acknowledging their struggle.
 You can then step in and help them through their struggle in an appropriate manner.